ManjuLanjewar/VSD_HDP/README.md

 - IP is intellectual property (needs intelligence to be built blocks of core).
 - SPI and CPU SoC are macros.
 Macros are pure digital logic.

+**Introduction To RISC-V**
+- RISC-V is a new ISA that's available under open, free and non-restrictive licences.
+RISC-V ISA delivers a new level of free, extensible software and hardware freedom on architecture.
+- It is far simpler and smaller than other commercial ISAs available.
+- It avoids micro-architecture or technology dependent features.
+- It has small standard base ISA and multiple standard extensions.
+- It supports variable-length instruction encoding.

 **From Software Application to Hardware**

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/fe55f1d8-006f-45e0-9476-7c0f52b560cf)